0xZentra/docs/key-features/quantum-resistance.md

 ## Long-Term Commitment

 Minus Theory was not designed specifically for quantum resistance, but its input-state separation plus upgradeable architecture makes quantum-safe evolution low-friction, giving Web3 a path to long-term security.
+Note that quantum threats are not currently prioritized but can be addressed seamlessly when needed.